travis-ci/docs-travis-ci-com/user/caching.md

 - pip
 ```

 This does not work when caching [arbitrary directories](#Arbitrary-directories).

-If you want to combine that with other caching modes, you will have to use a hash map:
+To combine directory caches with other caching modes, use a hash map:

 ```yaml
 cache: